openpaperwork/pyocr/README.markdown

 ## Dependencies

-* Pyocr requires python 2.7 or later.
+* PyOCR requires python 2.7 or later.
 * You will need [Pillow](https://github.com/python-imaging/Pillow)
   or Python Imaging Library (PIL).
 Under Debian/Ubuntu, PIL is in the package "python-imaging".